 Guilford College Art Gallery, Hege Library, 5800 W. Friendly Avenue, Greensboro.
-Mar.
-23 -May 4 - "Onward: The Creative Legacy of David Newton."
-A reception will be held on Mar.
-23, from 6-8pm.
+Through May 4 - "Onward: The Creative Legacy of David Newton."
 Newton, a beloved member of the college's art department, succumbed to cancer on April 14, 2011.
 It is the goal of this exhibition, accompanied by a catalog with reflections on his legacy, to pay tribute to this talented and influential artist and teacher by presenting a selection of his art spanning four decades of his career.
 Co-curated by Founding Director & Curator Terry Hammond '81 and Heather Von Bodungen '12, the exhibition will examine the range of his art including paintings, drawings, prints, and sculptures.
 Ongoing - Additional galleries feature rotating selections from the College's wide-ranging permanent collection of fine art and craft.
 Hours: Mon.-Fri., 9am-5pm & Sun., 2-5pm.
 Contact: 336/316-2438.

-Guilford Native American Art Gallery, Greens boro Cultural Center, 200 N. Davie St., Greensboro.
+Guilford Native American Art Gallery, Greensboro Cultural Center, 200 N. Davie St., Greensboro.
 Ongoing - Featuring works by Carolina's Native Americans.
 Hours: Tue.-Sat., 10am-5:30pm.
 Contact: 336/273-6605.